 About Professor Malbin

-Malbin's positions before Albany were as a reporter for National Journal, resident fellow at the American Enterprise Institute, Associate Director of the (U.S.) House Republican Conference and Speechwriter to the Secretary of Defense.
-Since coming here he has concurrently been a presidential appointee to the National Humanities Council, guest scholar at The Brookings Institution, and a visiting Professor at Yale University.
+Malbin's positions in Washington during the years before Albany were as a reporter for National Journal, resident fellow at the American Enterprise Institute, Associate Director of the (U.S.) House Republican Conference and Speechwriter to the Secretary of Defense.